AWARD winning restaurants in Ireland’s county DOWN

 0

-• Overall Winner: Noble, Holywood, A bustling neighbourhood restaurant in Holywood offering exceptional contemporary dining with a focus on local ingredients and bold flavours.
+• Overall Winner: Noble, Holywood, A bustling neighbourhood restaurant in Holywood offering exceptional contemporary dining with a focus on local ingredients and bold flavours, it secured the top honour through its outstanding blend of refined cooking, impeccable service, and elegant surroundings that created truly memorable dining experiences for every guest.

 Georgina Campbell Awards